Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Experiments

 \paragraph{Evaluation.} We follow established practices from previous works~\citep{you2018graphrnn,martinkus2022spectre,vignac2023digress} in our evaluation.
 We compare a set of model-generated samples to a test set via maximum mean discrepancy (MMD)~\citep{gretton2012mmd}, based on various graph descriptors.
 These descriptors include histograms of node degrees (Deg.), clustering coefficients (Clus.), orbit count statistics (Orbit), and eigenvalues (Spec.).

 In previous works~\citep{martinkus2022spectre,vignac2023digress}, very few samples are generated for the evaluation of graph generative models.
 In Appendix~\ref{appendix:variance-and-bias}, we show theoretically and empirically that this leads to high bias and variance in the reported metrics.
 In Sec.~\ref{subsec:large-synthetic} and~\ref{subsec:real-world-exp}, we generate 1024 samples for evaluation to mitigate this, while we generate 40 samples in Sec.~\ref{subsec:small-synthetic} to fairly compare to previous methods.
 For synthetic datasets, we follow previous works by reporting the ratio of generated samples that are valid, unique, and novel (VUN).
 In Sec.~\ref{subsec:large-synthetic} and~\ref{subsec:real-world-exp}, we report inference speed, measured as the time needed to generate 1024 graphs on an H100 GPU, normalized to a per-graph cost.
+Hence, the reported metrics have the unit $\mathrm{second}/\mathrm{graph}$.
+The measured inference times inherently depend on the implementation details of the methods.
+While we ensure that all models are evaluated on identical hardware under comparable conditions, this limitation cannot be fully eliminated.
+For each evaluation metric, we highlight the best and second-best performing method in bold and underlined, respectively.

 \paragraph{Baselines.} We aim to demonstrate that our method is competitive with state-of-the-art diffusion models in terms of sample quality while outperforming them in terms of inference speed.
 Hence, we compare our method to two recent diffusion models, namely DiGress~\citep{vignac2023digress} and ESGG~\citep{bergmeister2024efficientscalable}.
 DiGress first introduced discrete diffusion to the area of graph generation and remains one of the most robust baselines.
 ESGG is acutely relevant to our work, as it aims to improve inference speed.
 In addition, we also present results on an autoregressive model, GRAN~\citep{lia2019gran}, which focuses on efficiency during inference.
 For details on model selection and hyper-parameters for these baselines, we refer to \cref{appendix:esgg-selection,appendix:gran-hyperparameters,appendix:digress-hyperparameters,appendix:esgg-hyperparameters,appendix:gran-model-selection}.
 In Sec.~\ref{subsec:small-synthetic}, we report baseline results from the literature, also comparing to the hierarchical HiGen~\citep{karami2024higen} approach, the scalable EDGE~\citep{chen2023edge} diffusion model, the autoregressive GraphRNN model~\citep{you2018graphrnn}, and the GAN-based SPECTRE model~\citep{martinkus2022spectre}.